Organic Grower Fruit Growers News Vegetable Growers News National Nut Grower Spudman Product Processing GPN Mag

 “The roots are basically the stomachs of our bodies,” he said.
 “If we provide good nutrition and healthy biology into the soil, then the roots living in the environment will take in the good stuff, which will make them healthier.
 Soil health is a lot bigger on my radar than it was in the past.
 I’m learning much more about it.”

-Haygood said he’s trying to avoid over fertilizing, which can affect the soil’s biology.
+Haygood said he’s also trying to avoid over fertilizing, which can affect the soil’s biology.

 “There’s so much going on in soil we don’t think about,” he said.
-“We think about it sometimes as being dirt.
-We put a plant in there, and are supposed to feed the plant everything it’s supposed to take in, but that’s not what’s going on.
-There’s a whole life going on underneath that is breaking-down different products and organic matters, trading that for the nutrients the roots need.
+“We think about it as being dirt.
+We put a plant in there and are supposed to feed the plant everything it needs, but that’s not what’s going on.
+There’s a whole life going on underneath that is breaking down different products and organic matter, trading that for the nutrients the roots need.
 At the end of the day, we want plants to be as healthy as possible so when my daughters eat the plant, they will consume something as healthy as can possibly be grown.”

 Weather remains Haygood’s biggest growing challenge.
 Growers can hit long cold, wet and dry spurts.

 “With the onion, when you start adding more unpredictable weather events and patterns, it makes it more of a guessing game,” he said.
-“Our science and tech allow us to be able to fertilize efficiently, to spray products if we have to, to help combat the pests and all to buy some extra weeks worth of time.
+“Our science and tech allow us to fertilize efficiently, spray products if we have to and help combat pests to buy some extra weeks worth of time.
 That tech is there, but the challenging part of everything is the weather.
-And it’s just so unpredictable now and poses a bigger problem for us.”
+It’s just so unpredictable now and poses a bigger problem for us.”

 “We often think it won’t happen to us,” Haygood said.
-“It was a humbling experience to see the outpouring of love and support shown to me.”
+“It was a humbling experience to see the outpouring of love and support.”

-The experience led Haygood to become more interested in healthy eating, as well as consider making the onions he grows taste even better.
+The experience led Haygood to become more interested in healthy eating and in making the onions he grows taste even better.

-A&M sells its onions directly to consumers via its website, vidaliaonions.com, which provides an opportunity to personally connect with A&M’s consumers.
+A&M sells its onions directly to consumers via its website vidaliaonions.com, which helps the farm personally connect with buyers

-Aries began working at the bottom of Collins’ Vidalia growing operation before advancing to general manager.
-In 2020, Aries and Megan purchased and renamed the company.
+He started at the bottom of the operation before advancing to general manager.
+In 2020, Aries and Megan purchased and renamed the company as A&M Farms.

 Wanting to keep the family farming tradition going, Aries is trying to show his teenage daughters the numerous career opportunities offered in agriculture.